Rookeh/rookeh.github.io/privacy-policies/readme.md

 Once upon a time they were intended to help people navigate the [London Underground](https://en.wikipedia.org/wiki/London_Underground).

-An earlier version just used some basic API calls to Transport for London to show the current service status.
+An earlier version just used some basic HTTP calls to Transport for London to show the current service status.

 A newer version of the app, rebuilt from scratch, did the same thing but added journey planning, using a local SQLite database of station names and location coordinates, and an implementation of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find an optimal route between stations.
 It could find the nearest station to start your journey from your location, and also added a map view which included a locally rendered overlay that showed the locations of each station on your route, along with colour coded lines highlighting which Tube, DLR or Overground line you'd need to take, and your current location for reference.